 - Not cheap

 Sky Q is the UK company’s top-tier TV service, and proof that Sky is able to keep pace with a world that’s increasingly used to streaming on-demand content whenever it likes, rather than circling stuff in a TV guide with a dried-up Bic.

 The blockbuster feature at launch was Fluid Viewing.
 Using the flagship Sky Q Silver box tested here as a base, you can wirelessly connect two Q Mini boxes to watch Sky and all your recordings in other rooms in the house – without the need for a second satellite dish.
 And you can do the same with two tablets, taking your recordings on the go, thanks to the Sky Q app.

-Sky has also added the Sky Kids app into the mix, as well as making a huge effort to make the Q menus more helpful for finding child-friendly content.
+Sky has also added the Sky Kids mobile app into the mix, as well as making a huge effort to make the Q menus more helpful for finding child-friendly content.

 With its first software update, though, came one of two massive leaps forward – the Q Silver box is now capable of outputting in 4K/UHD resolution, with 4K content on the rebranded Sky Cinema and Sky Sports.
 Voice search has also since been added, as has support for Dolby Atmos surround sound both from broadcast and on-demand movies – a big deal for true home cinema aficionados.

 The next huge evolutionary step for Sky is due to land later this year – the company is going to offer Sky Q without the need for a satellite dish.
 Yep, Sky will be available delivered entirely over broadband.
 Just as seismic a shift is Sky’s agreement to integrate Netflix into Sky Q, so you’ll be able to seamlessly go from the latest Westworld to a Stranger Things binge.

 Is the Sky Q the ultimate TV solution, or is it just trying to do too much?